Wood-Pressed vs. Cold-Pressed Oil: What is the Difference?

 But here is the truth that most big brands won't tell you: "Cold-Pressed" is an industrial standard, not a traditional one.

 At Roots and Richness, we often get asked: "Is your oil cold-pressed?"
-Our answer is: "No. It is better.
+Our answer is simple: "No. It is better.
 It is Wood-Pressed."

 There is a critical difference between these two methods, and your family's health depends on knowing it.
-In this guide, we break down Wood-Pressed vs. Cold-Pressed oil to help you choose the healthiest option.
+In this guide, we break down the Wood-Pressed vs. Cold-Pressed oil difference to help you choose the healthiest option for your kitchen.

 The term "Cold-Pressed" usually refers to the temperature of the oil, not the machine used.
 As long as the oil doesn't exceed a certain temperature (usually 49°C - 60°C) during extraction, a factory can legally label it "Cold-Pressed."